-- (A) Upfront cooperative agreements include those in which city shares its needs with the administering agency and such agency includes the city's calculations and needs when it seeks IFB/RFP/SOQs.
-Piggyback purchasing is when the city would use an already existing procured contract. - (B) The city may either participate in, sponsor, conduct or administer a cooperative purchasing agreement for the procurement of any materials, services, or construction with one or more eligible procurement units in accordance with an agreement entered into between the participants or within existing participatory language contained in agreements and intended for use by other municipal, county, state, educational and special district entities (to piggyback on existing agreements as appropriate).
+(B) Piggy back purchasing is when the city would use an already existing procured contract.

+(C) (B) The city may either participate in, sponsor, conduct or administer a cooperative purchasing agreement for the procurement of any materials, services, or construction with one or more eligible procurement units in accordance with an agreement entered into between the participants or within existing participatory language contained in agreements and intended for use by other municipal, county, state, educational and special district entities (to piggyback on existing agreements as appropriate).
 An agreement entered into as provided in this article is exempt from A.R.S. § 11-952(D), (E) and (F), as amended.
-Parties under a cooperative purchasing agreement may: - (1) Sponsor, conduct or administer a cooperative agreement for the procurement or disposal of any materials, services or construction. - (2) Cooperatively use materials and services. - (3) Commonly use or share warehousing facilities, capital equipment and other facilities. - (4) Provide personnel, except that the requesting eligible procurement unit may pay the public procurement unit providing the personnel the direct and indirect cost of providing the personnel, in accordance with the agreement. - (5) On request, make available to other public procurement units informational, technical or other services that may assist in improving the efficiency or economy of procurement.
-The public procurement unit furnishing the informational or technical services has the right to request reimbursement for the reasonable and necessary costs of providing such services. - (C) The activities described in subsections (B) (1) through (5) do not limit the activities of parties under a cooperative purchasing agreement.
+Parties under a cooperative purchasing agreement may:

+(1) Sponsor, conduct or administer a cooperative agreement for the procurement or disposal of any materials, services or construction.

+(2) Cooperatively use materials and services.

+(3) Commonly use or share warehousing facilities, capital equipment and other facilities.

+(4) Provide personnel, except that the requesting eligible procurement unit may pay the public procurement unit, providing the personnel the direct and indirect cost of the personnel, in accordance with the agreement.

+(5) On request, make available to other public procurement units informational, technical or other services that may assist in improving the efficiency or economy of procurement.
+The public procurement unit furnishing the informational or technical services has the right to request reimbursement for the reasonable and necessary costs of providing such services.
+(D) (C) The activities described in subsections (B) (A) (1) and (C) (1) through (C) (4) through ($\frac{5}{2}$) do not limit the activities of parties under a cooperative purchasing agreement.